on-api/on-api/2.5.0/spec_sp/products.md

 List of coProducts associated to the product offering relation.
 The model supports bundled offerings, but may not always be supported by the CO, in which case these offerings will be discarded.

+The "coProduct" is the same field as services/service specified in the CO endpoint [accesses API](../spec/accesses.md)

 * Data format: JSON array of [text](../common/dataformats.md#text)
 * Mandatory, must contain at least one item